IBSurgeon/FirebirdEncryptionPluginInstall/README.md

 Copying client files...

 ```
+#### Renames KeyHolder.conf

-6) Installer renames file KeyHolder.conf with example keys to _KeyHolder.conf in order to prevent server-side access to them.
+Installer renames file KeyHolder.conf with example keys to _KeyHolder.conf in order to prevent server-side access to them.
 It simulates the production mode, when there are no keys on the server side, only in applications.

+#### Checks if encrypted backup can be created

-7) Installer checks the creation of encrypted backup with gbak.exe
+Installer checks the creation of encrypted backup with gbak.exe

 Gbak creates backup file with key passed through KeyHolderStdin plugin (in versions Firebird 5.0 and 4.0) or with -Key options (in version Firebird 3.0).
 As a result, file emp_crypted.fbk in the folder Firebird_Root\examples\empbuild\ will be created.

+#### Creates folders with files for client applications

-8) Installer creates folder with client files  in the folder where it was started: Client\32bit and Client\64bit.
+Installer creates folder with client files  in the folder where it was started: Client\32bit and Client\64bit.

 These files can be used for development of the application which will use encryption access: copy paste all files from that folder to the folder where your application's binary resides.
 It is very important to use the provided fbclient.dll.

+#### Trial license is installed - don't forget to update it

-9) Important!
+Important!
 Please note that script installs trial license file DbCrypt.conf: it is time-limited and in production must be replaced with the actual license file.

 ## Phase 2 (optional): Developing encrypted database and applications for it